-Yariv Alroy - Active Chairman of the Board
+Yariv Alroy - Active Co-Chairman of the Board

 Mr. Yariv Alroy joined the Board of Directors of SHL as a non-executive Director in December 2018.
-Mr. Yariv Alroy served as the Company's Co-
+Mr. Yariv Alroy served as the Company's

-CEO from 2000 to January 15, 2016.
-He previously served as managing director of SHL Telemedicine International Ltd from 1997 to 2000 and Chief Operating Officer of the Company from 1993 to 1997.
+Co-CEO from 2000 to January 15, 2016.
+He previously served as managing director of Telemedicine International Ltd from 1997 to 2000 and Chief Operating Officer of the Company from 1993 to 1997.
 He also previously served as a Member of the Board of the Company between 2001 and 2006, and between 2010 and 2014.
 Before joining the Company, Mr. Yariv Alroy worked for a leading Israeli law firm from 1989 to 1993, with his last position being senior partner.
 Since 2016 he has been an investor and a businessman and serves as a Board Member of Duke Robotics Inc., a private reporting US corporation.
 He holds an LL.B. from Tel Aviv University, Israel.
-Mr. Yariv Alroy is part of the Alroy Group (see "Significant Shareholders").
 Nationality: Israeli.